-Actions can be represented by a series of attributes to describe it and the context it was involved so later can be used to create the provenance graph.
-Every action needs to have a reason for its existence, why the action was performed, what the triggered it, and who performed the action.
+Actions can be represented by a series of attributes that describe it and the context it was involved, allowing the creation of a provenance graph.
+Every action needs a reason for its existence, why the action was performed, what triggered it, and who performed the action.
 In addition, the time of its occurrence can be important depending of the reason of using provenance.
-The reason in this paper is to produce a graph containing details that can be tracked to determine why something occurred the way it did.
-Therefore, with this assumption, the time of the action, the person who did it, what the action produced and what it affect are recorded for further analysis.
+The main reason of using provenance, as discussed in this paper, is to produce a graph containing details that can be tracked to determine why something occurred the way it did.
+Therefore, with this assumption, the time of the action, the person who did it, what the action produced, and what it affect are recorded for further analysis.

 Events also work in a similar way as action, with the difference in who did it, because events are not necessary tied to persons.
-Some of these attributes are not necessary depending of the way the data will be stored.
-If you store actions in a list, and each agent has an action list, then it is not necessary to replicate information regarding who did the action.

-For objects, its name, type, location, importance and events that are generated by it can be stored to aid in the construction of the graph.
-Lastly, agents can record its name, attributes it has, goals and current location.
+For objects, its name, type, location, importance and the events that are generated by it can be stored to aid in the construction of the graph.
+Lastly, agents can have their names, attributes, goals, and current location recorded.

-All these attributes illustrated on this section are just suggestions on how the information can be stored to generate a provenance graph.
-It can be changed depending on how you store the information.
+All these attributes are suggestions on how the information can be stored to generate a provenance graph.
+It can be changed depending on how information is stored.
 If the information is already stored in an oriented graph or desires to generate the provenance graph on the fly, instead of a post-analysis, some of these attributes can be inferred by the structure.

 Decision tree

-Decision trees (MORET, 1982) are a visual tool used to model decisions and their consequences, including possibilities of occurrence of events, resource costs, and usefulness of a particular outcome.
+Decision trees (MORET, 1982) are a visual tool used to model decisions and their consequences, including probabilities of occurrence of events, resource costs, and usefulness of a particular outcome.
 This model can be considered as a deterministic algorithm to decide which variable to test based on the variables already tested and the results of its evaluation.
 Decision trees are represented by oriented tree format graphs composed of three distinct node types: decision; uncertainty; and terminal.

-Decision trees can be used to control actions for non-playable characters (NPCs) in the game or trigger events.
-For this purpose, each important NPC will require a decision tree that is consulted to determine which action to execute.
-Similar to a estate diagram modeling.
-However, using decisions tree will allow for a greater variety of possible actions to be executed to reach the same goal, differencing the way to reach it, which is only limited by its size and complexity.
+Decision trees can be used to control actions for non-playable characters (NPCs) in the game or to trigger events.
+For this purpose, each important NPC requires a decision tree that is consulted to determine which action to execute, similarly to a state diagram modeling.
+However, using decisions tree allows a greater variety of possible actions to be executed to reach the same goal, with different ways to reach it, which is only limited by its size and complexity of the tree.

 With the usage of decisions trees, it is added a variety of actions and creates a diversity of possible outcomes in games, which can easily be traced to the reasons behind the outcomes by following the decision tree graph for each action.
 This information derived from decisions tree can be used for provenance.

-Information Structure
+Provenance Model

 In order to store all the necessary data to be used later for provenance, there is a need for a storage structure.
 Depending on the information structure, it is possible to use the structure itself for inference in provenance, simplifying some unnecessary information.